Last Updated on: 21st November 2023, 09:37 am

 Are Hybrid Parrots Fertile?

-The answer isn’t straightforward, as it depends upon which species have interbred.
-Many parrot hybrids are infertile, but many others can produce young.
+Is the same true for parrots?
+It depends upon which species have interbred.
+Many parrot hybrids are infertile, but others can produce young.

-Can Parrots Mate With Other Birds?
+Can Parrots Mate with Other Birds?

 Which Parrot Species Can Interbreed?

 There are about 398 parrot species, which are split into 5 taxonomical families.
 Combined, each of these parrot families contains 92 genera.

 Most wild parrots don’t breed outside of their species.
 However, there are some rare exceptions.
 According to Behavior, galah and Major Mitchell’s cockatoos may interbreed in the wild.